Aman1337g/Cpp-notes-and-codes/Exam Papers/Solutions.md

 ### Compile Time Po lymorphism

-In compile-time polymorphism, it is **already known which function will run.** Compile-time polymorphism is also called **early binding**, which means that you are already bound to the function call and you know that this function is going to run.
+In compile-time polymorphism, it is **already known which function will run.** Compile-time polymorphism is also called **early binding**, which means that we are already bound to the function call and we know that this function is going to run.

 There are two types of compile-time polymorphism: